 A second special case is a single Signal Pin pin_name that is connected to multiple die pads and by inference multiple buffers.
 This is currently not allowed in IBIS and I suggest that this continue to be forbidden in IBIS.
-This special case can be handled by describing such a component as a bare die .ibs component in an EMD file.
+This special case can be handled by describing such a component as a bare die .ibsIBIS component Component in an EMD file.
+One solution is two pin_names be the same - currently forbidden in parser not in IBIS.